Skip to content

 Kinds of Flows

-The types of flows form a progression from defined to potential to scheduled to realized.
+The kinds of flows form a progression from defined to potential to scheduled to realized.

 Recipe Flow